Balaban (instrument)

 Balaban can be made of mulberry or other harder woods, such as walnut.
 The bore through the instrument is about 1.5 cm in diameter.
 The double reed is made out of a single tube of cane about six cm long and pressed flat at one end.
 The performer uses air stored in his cheeks to keep playing the balaban while he inhales air into his lungs.
 This “circular” breathing technique is commonly used with all the double-reed instruments in the Middle East.

 Balaban can be found in regions of the Republic of Azerbaijan, Iran and Turkey.
 It is sometimes used as Balaman, Mey or Whistle, among Azerbaijan and Turkistan in the West Azerbaijan region.

-Consisting of a body (govda) and a mouth-worn flat reed mouthpiece, Balaban is 280-300 millimeters long and 20-22 millimeters in diameter.
+Consisting of a body (govda) and a large double reed, the balaban measures between 28 and 30 cm in length and 20–22 mm in diameter.
 The sound is dull and light, and because it is weak, it is mostly played in closed spaces and room meetings.
 Thanks to the clamp on the reed, the sound can be thinned and thickened.
 The cane, flattened by a special method, consists of a clamp and a body.
 By pushing the grapple upwards or downwards on the reed, one-curtain sound change can be made and it can adapt to the instrument groups immediately.

-According to Azerbaijani artist Hüseynqulu Sarabski, hunters steal balans and attract quails.
-Another type of Balaban is used in love music.
-Alihan Samedov is a famous Azerbaijani ballaban artist.
+Another type of Balaban is used in ashiq music.
+Alihan Samedov is a famous Azerbaijani balaban artist.